-The Panel considers that asset valuations given in relation to a target or securities exchange bidder in the context of a takeover bid are of such fundamental importance to target shareholders in their evaluation of the merits of the bid that they should have the benefit of an opinion on the valuation from an independent, competent valuer.
-Rule 29 of the Code currently prescribes when such opinions are required, what those opinions must contain and which valuers are permitted to give them.
+The principle underlying Rule 29 of Takeover Code is that asset valuations given in relation to a target or securities exchange bidder in the context of a takeover bid are of such fundamental importance to target shareholders in their evaluation of the merits of the bid that they should have the benefit of an opinion on the valuation from an independent, competent valuer.
+Rule 29 of the Code prescribes when such opinions are required, what those opinions must contain and which valuers are permitted to give them.